 Port, Wine & Bacalhau in the Douro Valley, Portugal: Part 2.
 Copyright © 2023 Terence Carter / Grantourismo.
 All Rights Reserved.

-Port, Wine & Bacalhau in the Douro Valley, Portugal: Part 2
+Port, Wine and Bacalhau in Portugal’s Douro Valley – Wine Diary Part 2

-Still, these we learnt – like all wines apparently – taste better when drank on certain days according to a biodynamic calendar.
+Still, as we would learn at Quinta da Avessada, Moscatel de Douros – like all wines apparently – taste better when drank on certain days according to a biodynamic calendar.
 It turned out that the day of our visit was not a great day for drinking wine, but, being on a wine trip, we hardly had a choice in the matter.

 Port, Wine & Bacalhau in the Douro Valley, Portugal: Part 2.
 Copyright © 2023 Terence Carter / Grantourismo.
 All Rights Reserved.

-Despite it not being a good day for drinking in the Douro Valley, we all enjoyed the tasting in the icy stone Avessada Enoteca, adjoining the museum, of two Moscatel de Douros, the Adega de Favaios, which tasted of honey and jam, and the Moscatel de Doura Reserva, which spent six years in old oak, and boasted more complex, dried fruit flavours.
+Despite it not being a good day for drinking in the Douro Valley, we all enjoyed the tasting in the icy stone Avessada Enoteca, adjoining the museum, of two Moscatel de Douros.
+The Adega de Favaios tasted of honey and jam, while the Moscatel de Doura Reserva, which spent six years in old oak, boasted more complex, dried fruit flavours.
 We warmed up quickly after our tasting.

 Quinta do Tedo